 If you’re a small to mid-sized business, there are many compelling reasons to consider doing your books in the cloud.
-With the variety and breadth of options in the market, you’ll be able to find software to fit your needs among our accounting software reviews.
+With the variety and breadth of options in the market, you’ll be able to find software to fit your needs.

 Pricing is reasonable and scales with your growth, and the safety and accessibility of your data can’t be matched by desktop accounting software.